SimonHarte/SpartanGrid/README.md

 ### The Safari Problem

-Unfortunately all Safari browsers up to the latest version have an unfortunate subpixel rendering for widths and always round values down to the next integer when calculating rendered pixels.
+Unfortunately all Safari browsers up to the latest version have a very pragmatic sub-pixel rendering for widths and always round values down to the next integer when calculating rendered pixels.
 So a width declaration of for example `88.333px` or even `88.666px` will always be rendered as `88px`.
 This of course causes issues when your grid configuration leads to such values or in general when you use a fluid grid, because we get a small displacement of columns.

 There's an [article from John Resig](http://ejohn.org/blog/sub-pixel-problems-in-css/) about this subject.

-Note that all grid systems suffer from this issue and merely provide workarounds in some cases, Spartan does not try to do that but optimises calculations for it to render as precise as possible.